theminstack/styled/README.md

 ## Server Side Rendering (SSR)

-No configuration is required to make SSR to work.
-When rendered without a browser context (ie. a `document` global), styles are rendered inline, before the the first element that uses a style.
+No configuration is required to make SSR work.
+When rendered without a browser context (ie. a `document` global), styles are rendered inline, before the first element that uses a style.
 On the client, `tsstyled` will pull the inlined styles into the document `<head>` _before_ React rehydration occurs.

 If the default SSR support using inlined styles doesn't work for your scenario, you can use the `ServerStyleManager` and the `StyleConfig` component to capture styles rendered during SSR.